csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

   * the `angle`
   * and the animation argument in the `playAnimation()` method.

-- [ ] Inside the `handleAnimationEnd()` method of the `Fireball` class definition, add a second condition that checks to see if the the `marcus` sprite has been removed from the game, and prints the following message at the end of the game:
+- [ ] Inside the `handleAnimationEnd()` method of the `Fireball` class definition, add a second `if` statement that checks to see if the the `marcus` sprite has been removed from the game, and prints the following message at the end of the game if it has:

   ```
   "Marcus is defeated by the mysterious\nstranger in the dark cloak!\n\nBetter luck next time."
   ```

-- [ ]

 *Remember to use the `+` operator to break up the string if it makes your line longer than 80 characters.*

-- [ ] Run your game and test that the stranger sends out a continuous stream of spells.
+- [ ] Run your game and test that the stranger sends out a continuous stream of spells towards Marcus, and that the appropriate message displays after the fireball animation, which appears in the correct places.

-This programming defines a spell to be cast by the Stranger, and makes Marcus vulnerable to that spell.
-But how will the Stranger cast his spell?
-As a non-player character, there is no one pressing a key to control him.
-You must automate his behavior.
-In the Marcus object, we created a `spell` object in the `MarcusSpell` class every time we hit the spacebar.
-Let's add similar code to the `handleGameLoop` definition in the `stranger` object.
-Remember any code we place here will execute every game loop.

-- [ ] Using the `handleSpacebar` function definition in the `marcus` object as a guide, add the appropriate code to the `handleGameLoop` function of the `stranger` object that does the following:

-- test  `marcus` to make sure it hasn't been set to `false` before doing the rest.

-- play the 'left' animation for the Stranger
-- create a `spell` object in the `StrangerSpell` class at a location one grid size to the *left* of the Stranger.
-- play the 'magic' animation for the `spell` object

-- [ ] Run your game.
-Verify that the Stranger continuously casts spells toward Marcus, and that the visuals appear in the correct places.
-Correct any problems before moving on.
+Note that the spells destroy each other when they collide.
+Why does this happen?

+- [ ] See if you can beat the game.
+It is possible, but it is too easy to reproduce once you see the trick.

 ## Random Behavior